 After several minutes marveling at these most alluring of creatures, you will probably then proceed to drift over a sandy channel where white tip reef sharks rest on the sea floor and a proliferation of soft corals heralds the entrance to a shallow lagoon.
 This lagoon is so beautiful and has such a number of things to investigate that it is considered a separate dive site in its own right.

 In addition to the soft corals, the entrance is marked by a large boulder coral covered by Christmas tree worms.
 Inside, the lagoon is teeming with colour to the extent that 1 instructor declared it to be "like the gaming room of Crown Casino".
 Blue staghorn, swarms of damsels and anthias, all manner of Christmas tree worms and nudibranchs, all add to the riot of a colourful scenario around which an amazing array of butterflyfish flutter.
 You will spot varieties such as saddled, threadfin, pyramid and blackback butterflyfish.
-Plus look out for the 2 distinct types with differentially scaled proboscis that are prevalent when diving in Australia: the longnose butterfly fish and the ... very longnose butterflyfish.
+Plus look out for the 2 distinct types with differentially scaled proboscis that are prevalent in Australia: the longnose butterfly fish and the ... very longnose butterflyfish.

 Coral Canyons - Some dive site names offer little in the way of information about the site.
 The name Coral Canyons on the other hand, tells the story: large and long canyons dividing large coral outcrops.